getdave/standalone-block-editor/TUTORIAL.md

 Since launching in 5.0, the Block Editor (also known as "Gutenberg") has been revolutionising the way we create content within WordPress.

-Since joining Automattic in 2018, I've spent a lot of time contributing to the project, principally in the form of [building](https://github.com/WordPress/gutenberg/pull/13964#event-2243111883) and [enhancing](https://github.com/WordPress/gutenberg/pull/19775) Core Blocks.
+Since joining Automattic in 2018, I've spent some time contributing to the project, principally in the form of [building](https://github.com/WordPress/gutenberg/pull/13964#event-2243111883) and [enhancing](https://github.com/WordPress/gutenberg/pull/19775) Core Blocks.

 Recently however, I've begun to question how well I truly understand the inner workings of the editor.

 The Gutenberg codebase is complex, with many packages and components, but at its core it is a tool for managing and editing blocks.
 Therefore,in order to be more effective at my work, I felt it was increasingly important for me to gain a better understanding of how this works at a _fundamental_ level.

-I made it a personal goal to deep dive into the editor and document what I learnt in the hope it will help others.
+As a result, I made it a personal goal to deep dive into the editor and document what I learnt in the hope it will help others.

 To achieve this, I took some time to put together my own **fully functioning block editor "instance"** within WordPress.
 In this post, I will take you through how I did this, introducing you to the key packages and components along the way.

-By the end of this article, I hope to provide you with a good understanding of how the core of block editor works and (some of) the knowledge required to put together you're own block editor instances.
+By the end of this article, I hope to provide you with a good understanding of how the block editor works and perhaps (some of) the knowledge required to put together you're own block editor instances.

-## What we're building
+## What we're going to be building

 We're going to be creating an (almost) fully functioning Block Editor instance.

 ![alt text](screenshots/editor.png "The Standalone Editor instance populated with example Blocks within a custom WP Admin page.")

-This block editor will not be the same as the Block Editor you are familiar with when creating `Post`s.
+This block editor will not be the same _Block Editor_ you are familiar with when creating `Post`s in WP Admin.
 Rather it will be an entirely custom instance which will live within a custom WP Admin page called (imaginatively) "Block Editor".

-The editor will have the following features:
+Our editor will have the following features:

 * Ability to add and edit all Core Blocks.
-* Basic Block persistance between page reloads.
 * Familiar visual styles and main/sidebar layout.
+* _Basic_ block persistance between page reloads.

 With that in mind, let's start taking our first steps towards building this.